 The average American spends a lot of time indoors.
 Throughout the day, we walk in and out of office buildings, educational facilities, and public buildings before returning home.
 Of course, if facility managers succeed, we’re none the wiser.

 However, the minute an HVAC unit breaks down in mid-July, our facility manager might just become our best friend.
 But top-notch facility managers do more than change lightbulbs, clean floors, and respond to equipment breakdowns.
 They also help organizational leaders maximize asset longevity, enforce safety regulations, enhance energy efficiency, and potentially save millions.

 Facility preventive maintenance is the practice of predicting and preventing equipment failure before it happens.
 Also called planned maintenance, this upkeep method requires facility technicians to conduct routine inspections and care for assets to ensure uninterrupted reliability.
-Operational managers often use facilities preventive maintenance checklists to ensure technicians correctly care for important assets.
+Operational managers often use facility preventive maintenance checklists to ensure technicians correctly care for important assets.

 Unlike reactive maintenance, preventive maintenance doesn’t involve waiting for inconveniences; instead, it enforces the scheduling of preventive care based on the manufacturer’s guidelines, historical data, and usage data.

 The result?
 Controllable maintenance costs that won’t catch you by surprise!

 Four Categories of Facility Preventive Maintenance can be divided into four categories: inspection, detection, correction, and prevention.
 Here’s a summary of what each step entails:

 Facility inspections happen for two reasons: to ensure assets are safe to use and to keep equipment operating at optimal performance levels for as long as possible.
 Routine checks reduce the likelihood of accidents in the workplace and provide greater liability protection.
 Inspections can happen daily, weekly, monthly, or annually.